-RM-7.4.1 Licensees may not outsource their internal audit function to the same firm that acts as their external auditors.
-RM-7.4.2 Licensees may outsource their internal audit function for a maximum period of one year, following which a licensee is expected to establish an internal audit function commensurate with the nature, scale and complexity of its business.
-RM-7.4.3 The CBB will only consider a licensee not having a separate internal audit function where its activities are limited in scale and complexity.
-In such case, it may continue to outsource this function for a period determined by the CBB.
-RM-7.4.
-4 In all circumstances, Board and management of licensees must retain responsibility for ensuring that an adequate internal audit programme is implemented, and will be held accountable in this respect by the CBB.
-RM-7.4.
-5 Due to the critical importance of an effective internal audit function to an licensee 's control framework, all proposals to outsource internal audit operations are to be considered 'material outsourcing agreements'.
+- RM-7.4.1 Licensees may not outsource their internal audit function to the same firm that acts as their external auditors. - RM-7.4.2 Licensees may outsource their internal audit function for a maximum period of one year, following which a licensee is expected to establish an internal audit function commensurate with the nature, scale and complexity of its business. - RM-7.4.2A All requests to outsource the internal audit function must be supported by a board resolution or ratified by the audit committee. - RM-7.4.3 The CBB will only consider a licensee not having a separate internal audit function where its activities are limited in scale and complexity.
+In such case, it may continue to outsource this function for a period determined by the CBB. - RM-7.4.4 In all circumstances, Board and management of licensees must retain responsibility for ensuring that an adequate internal audit programme is implemented, and will be held accountable in this respect by the CBB. - RM-7.4.5 Due to the critical importance of an effective internal audit function to a licensee's control framework, all proposals to outsource internal audit operations are to be considered 'material outsourcing agreements'.